-Being a lover of adrenaline and a big fan of traveling, I didn’t think twice when someone suggested a visit to a theme park where the Mayan Culture was the highlight.
+Being a lover of adrenaline and a big fan of traveling, I didn’t think twice when someone suggested a visit to a theme park with history where the Mayan Culture was the highlight.

 Mayá, Lost Mayan Kingdom is a theme park in Mahahual were you can find the beauty of fun and culture in every corner; my first visit was so fast that I spent the weekend there (NO REGRETS!)
 I want to talk to you about the amazing duality within Mayá: Air & water, ziplines, and water slides.